palladius/sakura/README.md

 See `doc/sakura-samples.txt` for some usage.
 For instant gratification try the following:

     ls | act                                         # randomly scrambles the lines!
 Taken from cat/cat ;)
     ps | rainbow                                     # colors all lines differently twice itunes -                                   # lowers volume of iTunes... twice :)
     10 echo Bart Simpson likes it DRY                # tells you this 10 times.
 Very sarcastic script! seq 100 | 1suN 7                                 # prints every 7th element of the list
-	zombies                                          # prints processes that show zombies (plus funny options to kill them) find . -size +300M | xargs mvto /tmp/bigfiles/   # moves big files to that directory alias gp='never_as_root git pull'                # only if u r not root it runs!
+    zombies                                          # prints processes that show zombies (plus funny options to kill them) find . -size +300M | xargs mvto /tmp/bigfiles/   # moves big files to that directory alias gp='never_as_root git pull'                # only if u r not root it runs! dimmiora                                         # Tells you the time with Riccardo voice in Italian.
+Brilliant!

 ### BUGS

 - None (yet!)